alexandrebodin/webpack-book/introduction/Webpack.md

 When your app starts to grow you can easily image the hassle of handling all those dependencies and there respective loading in your app.

-Now, imagine being able to `require` the Javascript libraries you need directly into your `.js` files like that :
+Now, imagine being able to `require` the Javascript libraries you need directly into your `.js` files like that:

 ```javascript
 var boostrap = require('boostrap');